 Check out our latest updates on what's happening at Playtime:

 Everyone admires how patient Ruben is with all of the preteens and the way he always lends a listening ear.
-We loving having him on our team!
+We love having him on our team!

 Relationships with our donors and between the parents, children, and Playtime staff and volunteers are the key ingredients that make Playtime magic happen.